UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 ![F13_Labs_lab06_SaveAsOption.png](/images/F13_Labs_lab06_SaveAsOption.png)

-Then, in the box that comes up, navigate to the public\_html/cs8/lab06 directory.
+Then, in the box that comes up, navigate to the *public\_html/cs20/lab06 directory*.

-Depending on what directory you were in when you typed the idle3 command, you might already be there.
+Depending on what directory you were in when you typed the idle command, you might already be there.

 ![F13_Labs_lab06_NavigatingTo_public_html.png](/images/F13_Labs_lab06_NavigatingTo_public_html.png)

-Once you are in the public\_html/cs8/lab06 directory—pull down the drop box at the bottom where you can select All files (\*) instead of Python and text files (\*.py,\*.pyw,\*.txt) as shown above.
+Once you are in the *public\_html/cs20/lab06* directory—pull down the drop box at the bottom where you can select All files (\*) instead of Python and text files (\*.py,\*.pyw,\*.txt) as shown above.
 This is important, because you want to save your file as a .html file instead of as a Python file.

 (**NOTE: The image below shows lab04 instead of lab06.
 This isn't a typo, so don't bother reporting it**--I'm reusing this image from a previous quarter when this was lab04.
 I just didn't think it was worth the time to redo the image just to change the lab nunber.)